 In November 2019 I returned to Manchester for a golden jubilee university reunion.
 I had not been there for almost fifty years.
 I was amazed and shocked at the change in the university, the city and the whole environment.
 However, the two churches (St. Mary’s – “Hidden Gem” and the Holy Name) with which I was most familiar, had somehow escaped the liturgical vandalism prevalent since the 1970s.

 Manchester may seem an unusual place for a pilgrimage, but it has been a place of veneration of the Mother of God for many years.
 How many of us aware of the Marian title “Our Lady of Manchester”?
 This originated as long ago as 1422, when King Henry V granted permission for the collegiation of Manchester’s parish church, dedicated to St. Mary the Virgin of Manchester.
 Papal confirmation was given by Martin V in 1426, and the document of confirmation may still be seen in the Vatican archives.

-The pre-Reformation title of “Our Lady of Manchester” (see image – left) was restored in St Mary’s in Mulberry Street in the mid 1800s, with the establishment of the Shrine of Our Lady of Manchester.
+The pre-Reformation title of “Our Lady of Manchester” (see image – above) was restored in St Mary’s in Mulberry Street in the mid 1800s, with the establishment of the Shrine of Our Lady of Manchester.